Will-Meighan/dev.to/README.md

 I should see three related youtube videos,

+that can be played without leaving the page,

-in an aesthetically pleasing format.
+styled in an aesthetically pleasing format.

 ## Description